Why You Can’t Give Marketing Attribution (Credit) to Only One Channel

-If you’re doing higher funnel marketing and you are branding yourself, making people aware of who you are and the good job and services you provide then you’re marketing.
-When your potential customer at that moment they actually need your service, they will choose you because you’ve been there all along.
+If you’re doing a higher marketing funnel and you are branding yourself, making people aware of who you are and the good job and services you provide then you’re marketing.
+When your potential customer at that moment actually needs your service, they will choose you because you’ve been there all along.
 That is all marketing.

 Marketing encompasses your offline activities too.
 It’s all pulled together, even with B2B sales where frequently a sales rep is involved.
 These days, a sales rep may only be involved about 40% of the time because 60% of buying is taking place online.

 Bottom line: People’s buying behaviors are all over the place.
 They’re in multiple channels.

 Don’t Misinterpret Attribution

 Say you’re looking at your marketing picture, and you’re thinking, “Yes!
 I ran search ads in Google search and I got this many leads from it.
 Let’s allocate more money towards Google search!”
 This is really a flawed strategy.
 You have to look at all the other factors that influenced that purchase.